 ValuationSim is a business simulation designed to be used in corporate valuation courses.
-It simulates a small private equity acquiring firms using an annual budget.
-Students participate in teams of two or three individuals doing valuations and deciding on acquisitions for a number of rounds.
-The aim in each round is to have the lowest valuation errors and to generate the highest profitability.
+It simulates a small private equity firm that acquires companies based on their valuations using an assigned budget.
+Students in teams of two or three individuals perform valuations based on data and assumptions provided at the beginning of each round and then decide what acquisitions to make.
+The aim in each round is to have the lowest valuation errors and to generate the highest return from the acquired firms.

-The information provided to participants in this simulation is simple and limited at the beginning, but increases in amount and complexity as the number of round increases.
-This process allows the participants to gradually improve their valuation analysis skills using basic techniques at the beginning and more refined techniques at the end.
+The data and the assumptions are few and simple in the first rounds.
+As the simulation progresses, the data and assumptions increase in quantity and complexity.
+This process allows the participants to gradually improve their valuation analytical skills using basic techniques at the beginning and more refined techniques at the end.

 There are instructions and a tutorial for each round.
 Once students enter their valuations for each firm and their decisions on which firms to acquire, the administrator of the simulation processes the round and publishes reports with the results.
 Students are required to use Excel in their valuation and to upload their file to the website showing their work.
 These files are downloadable.

 After each round, team reports provide information on forecast errors and annual returns for each of the firms acquired.
 A class report allows students to compare their performance relative to other teams infusing a competitive environment that results in higher motivation to succeed while learn valuation techniques.

 Team valuations are compared to the valuations performed by the simulation using the DCF method.
 Students are required to use FCFE, FCFF and the comparables methods of valuation in a sequential mode.
 Learning is reinforced by applying valuation models and techniques for many firms for multiple rounds, The simulation also improves students' skills in financial modeling using Excel.